-With regard to the Medicare program, over the years there have been efforts to contain Medicare fee-for-service spending, promote Medicare managed care, and, more recently, tie reimbursement to quality of care.
+With regard to the Medicare program, over the years there have been efforts to contain Medicare fee-for-service spending, promote Medicare managed care, and, more recently, tie reimbursement to quality and value of care.
 CMS annually updates Medicare skilled nursing facility prospective payment system rates and other policies.
-On July 31, 2017, CMS released a final rule updating Medicare skilled nursing facility rates and policies for fiscal year 2018, which began on October 1, 2017.
-CMS expected the rule to increase overall payments to skilled nursing facilities by \$370 million in fiscal year 2018, or 1%, compared to fiscal year 2017 levels.
-The 1% update for fiscal year 2018 was set by Congress in 2015 legislation.
 On July 31, 2018, CMS issued a final rule updating skilled nursing facility rates and policies for fiscal year 2019.
-The final rule includes a 2.4% payment increase, which CMS projects will increase overall payments to skilled nursing facilities by \$820 million in fiscal year 2019 compared with fiscal year 2018 levels.
-The final rule also replaces the existing Resource Utilization Groups, Version IV ("RUG-IV") case mix classification system with a new model beginning in fiscal year 2020.
-The new case mix classification system, called the "Patient-Driven Payment Model," will base Medicare payment on resident needs rather than the amount of therapy a resident receives.
-Additionally, the SNF Value-Based Purchasing ("VBP") Program went into effect October 1, 2018.
-Under the VBP Program, CMS reduces Medicare payments to skilled nursing facilities by 2%.
-CMS will then return approximately 60% of the withheld amount to skilled nursing facilities based on their relative performance on a readmission measure.
+The final rule includes a 2.4% payment increase, which CMS projected will increase overall payments to skilled nursing facilities by \$820 million in fiscal year 2019 compared with fiscal year 2018 levels.
+The final rule also replaced the existing Resource Utilization Groups, Version IV ("RUG-IV") case mix classification system with a new model beginning in fiscal year 2020, which began October 1, 2019.
+The new case mix classification system, called the "Patient-Driven Payment Model," bases Medicare payment on resident needs rather than the amount of therapy a resident receives.
+On July 30, 2019, CMS issued its final fiscal year 2020 Medicare skilled nursing facility update.
+Under the final rule, CMS projects Medicare aggregate payments to skilled nursing facilities will increase by \$851 million, or 2.4%, for fiscal year 2020 compared with fiscal year 2019.
+The final rule also addresses implementation of the Patient-Driven Payment Model case mix classification system, changes to the group therapy definition in the skilled nursing facility setting, and various skilled nursing facility Value-Based Purchasing ("VBP") Program and quality reporting program policies.
+Under the VBP Program, which went into effect October 1, 2018, CMS reduces Medicare payments to skilled nursing facilities by 2%.
+CMS then returns approximately 60% of the withheld amount to skilled nursing facilities based on their relative performance on a readmission measure.
 The remaining portion of the withheld amount will be retained in the Medicare Trust Fund.
 There can be no assurance that any future reductions in Medicare skilled nursing facility payment rates or other policy changes impacting long-term care facilities would not have an adverse effect on the financial condition of our borrowers and lessees which could, in turn, adversely impact the timing or level of their payments to us.